 - The benefits of physical activity far outweigh the chance of adverse outcomes.

 Understanding Arthritis Friendly Activities

-Follow the Active Adult or Active Older Adult Guidelines from the Physical Activity Guidelines for Americans.
-See which guide meets your personal health goals and matches your abilities.
+Follow the Adult Guidelines from the Physical Activity Guidelines for Americans.
+See which guide meets your personal health goals and abilities.
 Remember, start slowly and pay attention to how your body tolerates activity.
 And most importantly, find what works best for you.

 Types of Exercise: